ShiriNmi1520/docker-mailserver/docs/content/contributing/general.md

 ??? tip "Setting the Degree of Parallelization for Tests"

-    If your machine is capable, you can increase the amount of tests that are run simultaneously by prepending the `make clean all` command with `PARALLEL_JOBS=X` (i.e. `PARALLEL_JOBS=X make clean all`).
+    If your machine is capable, you can increase the amount of tests that are run simultaneously by prepending the `make clean all` command with `BATS_PARALLEL_JOBS=X` (i.e. `BATS_PARALLEL_JOBS=X make clean all`).
 This wil speed up the test procedure.
-You can also run all tests in serial by setting `PARALLEL_JOBS=1` this way.
+You can also run all tests in serial by setting `BATS_PARALLEL_JOBS=1` this way.

-    The default value of `PARALLEL_JOBS` is 2.
+    The default value of `BATS_PARALLEL_JOBS` is 2.
 Increasing it to `3` requires 6 threads and 6GB of main memory; increasing it to `4` requires 8 threads and at least 8GB of main memory.

 !!! warning "Test Output when Running in Parallel"